BoogieHasFun/CheriWXEdenBasicsMD/README.md

 ### not finished  <br> still needs images

-# Guide by CheriWX, the guide itself is unfinished and is a Google Doc. <br> I didn't create the guide.
+# Guide by CheriWX, the guide itself is unfinished and is a Google Doc. <br> <br> I didn't create the guide.